chrisDeFouRire/tlsproxy/Readme.md

 - use stores for certificates (Vault?
 Redis? other?)
 - allow reusing existing certs (yet allow LE certs if needed)
 - allow restricting domain issuing (regexp? list? webhook?)
-- build the [tlsproxy.com](https://tlsproxy.com) website...
-It's empty right now, but with TLSproxy of course
 - add prometheus monitoring
 - optimize and benchmark
 - and more...
 Tell us what you need!